JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

-# How to Set up your Terminal in Windows Subsystem for Linux (WLS)
+# How to Set up your Terminal in Windows Subsystem for Linux (WLS) :penguin:

 If you need to work with Terminal language and tools and your computer is running on windows system you need to enable Linux subsystem (WLS) in order to get access to tools only available for Linux and macOS.
 Moreover, scripts include in this reservoir (***PS***) will only be written in UNIX language (Linux and macOS).<br/>